brettz9/filebrowser-enhanced/README.md

 within Firefox).
 Then use right click to execute files, copy paths, etc.

 # Higher-priority todos
+1. Per AMO review requirement, prompt user whenever they try to reveal or execute a local file from a remote site, with the option to whitelist a particular domain.
 1. Make application of stylesheet customizable

 # Possible Todos